 Chapman A, Beh E, Palla L. Application of Correspondence Analysis to Graphically Investigate Associations Between Foods and Eating Locations Studies in Health Technology and Informatics, 2017; 235: 166-170.

-We recently held an introductory workshop, to discuss shared methodological interests across the school.
+On 14 March 2017 we held an introductory workshop to discuss shared methodological interests within Big Data across the school.
 Please see here for slides and audio recordings.

 Through the year, we will organise a series of workshops and seminars aimed at bringing together researchers encountering methodological challenges in analysing big data, and methodologists with interests in relevant areas.